All Episodes

 And he's burned his bridges with his friends, so to speak.

-So he's gonna be alone quite soon for quite a while.
+So he's going to be alone quite soon for quite a while.

-We've used this as our Nancy Pelosi theme now and then the flight of the Bumblebee, Queen Bee syndrome, of course, Rimsky Korsakov.
+We've used this as our Nancy Pelosi theme now and then: the flight of the bumblebee, Queen Bee syndrome, of course, Rinski Korsakov.

-It is just funny as hell to watch snertily listen to this stuff trying to figure it all out.
+It is just funny as hell to watch Snirdly listen to this stuff, trying to figure it all out.

-The media reporter David Fulkenflick said journalists and pundits do constantly describe Hillary in different terms than they would her male rivals in the following clip.
+The media reporter David Falkenflick said journalists and pundits do constantly describe Hillary in different terms than they would her male rivals.

-Fox News polster Frank Lunch was asking voters what kind of campaign they wanted Obama and Clinton to wedge.
+In the following clip, Fox News pollster Frank Luntz was asking voters what kind of campaign they wanted Obama and Clinton to wage.

 How many of you want them to really argue?